This video is only available to subscribers. Start a subscription today to get access to this and 484 other videos.

 Migrating to ZSH

-This episode is part of a series: Setting up a New Mac for Development.
+Series: Setting up a New Mac for Development

 Episode Links